struppigel/PortEx/README.md

 ### Version Information

-The current version is in Alpha, so beware of bugs.
+The current version is in Alpha, so beware of bugs and changes of the API until the first release.
 The first release will be in December 2014.

 ### Using PortEx